ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 * A **decorative** image does not add information to the document, and therefore does not require a text alternative.

-### Text Alternatives
+### Accessible Descriptions

-A text alternative for an image is an accessible text description that accurately presents the informational content of the image.
+An accessible description for an image is a text alternative that accurately presents the informational content of the image.

-There are two types of text alternatives:
+There are two types of accessible descriptions:

 1. A **short description** briefly describes the main purpose or content of an informative image.
 1. A **long description** provides a more detailed description of the information or data contained in a complex image.